ANZVAIATHVAI/Deep-Reinforcement-Learning-Project/README.md

-# Deep Reinforcement Learning Nanodegree - Project 1: DQL
+# Deep Reinforcement Learning Nanodegree - Project 1: playing a simple game with DQN

 This project is part of the Deep Reinforcement Learning course I followed on Udacity.